Ledzy/BAdam/readme.md

 )
 ```
 **Note:**:
 * When setting block partition, you should be careful with the downstream task.
-Some tasks has randomly initialized layers, such as the SUPERGlue where the `task_dict` and `pooler` layers are randomly initialized. **In this case, make sure to train these layers first, or set it to be trainable through the whole time.** To set modules to be trainable through the training, you can use `active_modules` argument, e.g. set `active_modules=["model.task_dict.", "model.pooler."]` when create the BlockOptimizer.
+Some tasks has randomly initialized layers, such as the superGLUE where the `task_dict` and `pooler` layers are randomly initialized. **In this case, make sure to train these layers first, or set it to be trainable through the whole time.** To set modules to be trainable through the training, you can use `active_modules` argument, e.g. set `active_modules=["model.task_dict.", "model.pooler."]` when create the BlockOptimizer.
 Note that randomly initialized layers are usually the last layer, so updating these layers will not cause large overhead.
 We suggest to always set the last layer to be trainable when the memory is permitted.
 * The parameters that are not included in `block_prefix_list` will be freezed through the whole training procedure.
 * When setting prefix, it is suggested to include a `.` at the end.
 For example, it is preferred to use `model.layers.1.` instead of `model.layers.1`, as the later one includes the layer 10, 11, ..., 19 as well (since they have the same prefix).
 * Currently, all the experiments are conducted in single GPU.
 Using this code in distributed training may exhibit unpredictable behaviors.
 For instance, when using pytorch DDP, the reducer for gradient synchronization are created when initializing the DDP optimizer.
 When switching to block where the reducer are not created, the block will not be updated as expected.
 The code for distributed training is under active development.

-## Partition by parameter ratio
+### Partition by Parameter Ratio
 Instead of partitioning block by the model's parameter, an alternative choice is to train all the parameters simultaneously with fixed ratio.
 For instance, we can train $5\%$ of every parameter.
 In this sense, the feature extractor of every layer are jointly trained, which may be preferred in certain scenarios.
 However, training all parameters together will lose the benefit of time saving of BlockOptimizer, as model has to backward through the whole model.

 To do this, one can use the `SparseGradOptimizer`: